Dentrax/mimir/docs/sources/migration-guide/migrating-from-single-zone-with-helm.md

 ### Configure zone aware replication for alertmanagers

-This section is about planning and configuring the availability zones defined in the array value `alertmanager.zoneAwareReplication.zones`.
+This section is about planning and configuring the availability zones defined under the `alertmanager.zoneAwareReplication` Helm value.

-> **Note**: as this value is an array, you must copy and modify it to make changes to it, there is no way to overwrite just parts of the array!

 There are two use cases in general: